driveraweb/PlantHealth/README.md

-### Prerequisites
+### Hardware

-What things you need to install the software and how to install them
+What things you need to use this software

 ```
-Give examples
+RaspberryPi
+Pi NoIR Camera with blue filter
+Touchscreen Display
 ```

 ### Installing

-A step by step series that tells you how to get a Plant Health imaging system running
+A step-by-step series that tells you how to get a Plant Health imaging software running

 *Using your RaspberryPi Terminal**